aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 #### Cluster Handler

-The `ClusterHandler` is a Lambda function responsible to interact the EKS API in order to control the cluster lifecycle.
-At the moment, this function cannot be provisioned inside the VPC.
-See [Attach all Lambda Function to a VPC](https://github.com/aws/aws-cdk/issues/9509) for more details.
+The `ClusterHandler` is a Lambda function responsible to interact with the EKS API in order to control the cluster lifecycle.
+To provision this function inside the VPC, set the `placeClusterHandlerInVpc` property to `true`.
+This will place the function inside the private subnets of the VPC based on the selection strategy specified in the [`vpcSubnets`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-eks.Cluster.html#vpcsubnetsspan-classapi-icon-api-icon-experimental-titlethis-api-element-is-experimental-it-may-change-without-noticespan) property.

 ### Kubectl Support